wrytherUC/TaskRuler/README.md

 **Then** I should receive zero results (an empty list)

-### Requirement 101: Save Specimen
+### Requirement 101.0: Save Tasks for a future day

 #### Scenario

-As a user interested in plants, I want to be able to enter and save details of a specimen: date planted, photos, and locations, so that I can view a history of this plant.
+A user has plans to do tasks on a different day and wants to mark them down for that day

 #### Dependencies
-Plant search data are available and accessible.
-The device has a camera, and the user has granted access to the camera.
-The device has GPS capabilities, and the user has granted location access.
+A calendar feature is available on the phone
+App has permission to edit the calendar of the user

 #### Assumptions
-Scientific names are stated in Latin.
-Common names are stated in English.
+User has a google account connected to a calendar

 #### Examples